Looking for a way to use that cute blank notebook that’s gathering dust on your bookshelf? I know I have quite a few.

 Affirmations are the best way to harness that power and use it.
-That way you can shape your life to the way you want it to be, and to become the best version of yourself.
+That way, you can shape your life to the way you want it to be and become the best version of yourself.

 Writing down your affirmations in one journal every day gives you a boost of positivity every morning and is a crucial step towards improving your life and yourself.

-Are you addicted to making lists (or I guess in Bullet Journal terms you can say collections)?
+Are you addicted to making lists (or, I guess in Bullet Journal terms, you can say collections)?
 I totally am – My favorite books, movies to watch, TV shows, the list goes on and on.
-You can check my post on 50+ Collections Ideas if you need some inspiration.

 Tell me if this sounds familiar.
-You came back from an absolutely amazing vacation and took a million pictures on our smartphones.
+You came back from a fantastic vacation and took millions of pictures on your smartphones.

-That’s why the best way to preserve your travel memories is a travel journal!
-Add there your pictures and little memorabilia, do some journal entries – anything you want!
+That’s why the best way to preserve your travel memories is through a travel journal!
+Add there your pictures and little memorabilia, and do some journal entries – anything you want!